Updated: May 2

 Does that mean you should censor your content or not write things that others will find offensive?
 No. I don't think so.

-Now if you write say a book about how you hate blacks, or whites, or gays, women, Muslims, Christians...you get the drift...and all you are doing is saying hateful things, more than likely 1. retailers won't allow it to stay published and 2. people will slam you for it.
+Word of caution, if you write say a book about how you hate blacks, or whites, or gays, women, Muslims, Christians...you get the drift...and all you are doing is saying hateful things about anyone or any group, more than likely 1. retailers won't allow it to stay published and 2. people will slam you for it.
 Doesn't mean you can't write it.
-Hell write what you want.
+Hell, write what you want.
 Just remember, whoever reads it has the right to say it sucks...And take you to task.

 You, as the author, do not have the right to tell a reviewer they are wrong.
 Or that they don't have a right to their opinion about your book.

 You may not like it.
-You may think they are stupid.
-You may think they are the devil incarnate.
 But you have no right to belittle them or tear them down for their review.

 It is human nature for us to read what everyone is writing about our books.
 When it's good, it motivates us.
 When it's bad, we end up on the floor in the fetal position.
 (With an empty bottle of whiskey...if you don't drink, empty carafe of coffee.)